-Actavis acquired Allergan in March 2015, and the company changed its name from Actavis to Allergan (AGN).
+Actavis acquired Allergan in March 2015.
+The company changed its name from Actavis to Allergan (AGN).

-Allergan calls its new industry model the “growth pharma.”
-It is based on identifying five characteristics that make the company grow at a higher rate and differentiate it from its peers, the big pharma companies growing at a slower pace.
-We’ll discuss the growth pharma model in the next article.
+Allergan termed its new industry model as “growth pharma.”
+It’s based on identifying five characteristics that make the company grow at a higher rate and differentiate it from its peers—the big pharma companies growing at a slower pace.
+We’ll discuss the growth pharma model in the next part.

-The company plans to evolve as a focused brand growth pharma leader, and so it has made many acquisitions and divestitures as listed below.
+The company plans to evolve as a focused brand growth pharma leader.
+As a result, it had many acquisitions and divestitures as listed below.

-Actavis, now Allergan, completed many small and large acquisitions and divestitures in the last quarter:
+Actavis, now Allergan, had many small and large acquisitions and divestitures in the last quarter.